episkadlo/anglerFISH/README.md

 ```

 ##### endogenous RNA target
-Design probes for an endogenous Structure Maintenance of Chromosomes Protein 2 SMC2 mRNA (RefSeq NM_137151) from *D.melanogaster*, located on - strand.
+Design probes for an endogenous Structure Maintenance of chromosomes protein 2 SMC2 mRNA (RefSeq NM_137151) from *D.melanogaster*, located on - strand.
 The sequence is stored in smc2_dm.fa file in the repository.
 Probes are supposed to be 18-20nt-long.
 The output name should be smc2_dm_test
 ```
 ./nextflow main.nf --genome_index dm6 --name smc2_dm --l 18 --L 20 --mode endo --strand - --outputName smc2_dm_test